PAL-ULL/software-metco/doc/setup.md

 If your purpose is using METCO for sequential runs, _metcoSeq_ is the variation you must use.
 This program requires the following parameters for a single run:

-* Output Path
+* Output Path: Path where METCO is going to save the results.
-* Plugin Path
+* Plugin Path: Path where is metcoSeq (`(...)/src/skeleton/main/`).
-* Output Printer Module
+* Output Printer Module: PlainText or XML.
 * Output File
 * Algorithm
 * Problem
-* Stopping Criteria
+* Stopping Criteria: EVALUATIONS, QUALITY and TIME.
 * Stopping Criteria Value
 * Print Period
-* Using an Externa Archive
+* Using an External Archive
 * Algorithm Parameters
 * Problem Parameters
 * Score Module and Parameters of the Score Module (Optional)